 In this guide, I’m going to show you the basics of setting up a terrarium for terrestrial frogs.
 When I mention ‘terrestrial’ I’m referring to species most suited for walking on land.
 Most ‘true toads’ (species in the Bufonidae family) fall into this category but there are some frogs suitable for this type of enclosure too.
 The types of Anura (frog and toad) going into an enclosure like this are often the types that don’t climb, jump very high, or require as much water as other frogs.

 Keep in mind, this is a guide for setting up a basic terrestrial frog enclosure; it’s not meant for one specific kind of frog because each species has its own needs.
-For example, American toads would fit nicely into the example below, but if you were creating an enclosure for an Asian horned frog, you might want to alter this build by including a drainage layer and adding more leaf litter.
+For example, American toads, Pacman Frogs, or Tomato Frogs would fit nicely into the example below, but if you were creating an enclosure for an Asian horned frog, you might want to alter this build by including a drainage layer and adding more leaf litter.
 The point being, use this guide as an example.
-Read care sheets to find out more about the species you want to keep as a pet, then alter the enclosure to suit their needs.
+Read care guides to find out more about the species you want to keep as a pet, then alter the enclosure to suit their needs.

 - 1 Basic Cage Setup for Terrestrial Frogs and Toads